EyramSeneadza/Path/README.md

 ## SASS (SCSS)

-Trigger uses [SASS](http://sass-lang.com/) for all of it's style sheets.
+Path uses [SASS](http://sass-lang.com/) for all of it's style sheets.
 SASS is run and minified using [Grunt's SASS plug-in](https://github.com/gruntjs/grunt-contrib-sass).

 Because SASS allows you to import multiple files without worrying about additional requests I have separated out a lot of the style sheets from `base.scss` for ease of maintenance.
 Here are some of the main SASS files, and what they do.